 Tickets, which are $38 for reserved seating or $45 for the pit (standing room only), go on sale next Friday, Feb.
 22 at 10 a.m. at all Ticketmaster outlets, the Penn’s Peak box office (325 Maury Rd., Jim Thorpe), and Roadies Restaurant and Bar (325 Maury Rd., Jim Thorpe).
 Penn’s Peak box office and Roadies Restaurant ticket sales are walk-up only; no phone orders.

-And at each and every 38 Special show, thousands of audience members are amazed by the explosive power of the band’s performance.
+At each and every 38 Special show, thousands of audience members are amazed by the explosive power of the band’s performance.
 Their many gold and platinum album awards stand in testament to the endurance of a legendary powerhouse.

 With sales in excess of 20 million, most associate the band with their arena rock pop smashes “Hold on Loosely,” “Rockin’ into the Night,” “Caught Up in You,” “Fantasy Girl,” “If I’d Been the One,” “Back Where You Belong,” “Chain Lightnin’,” “Second Chance,” and more – timeless hits that remain a staple on radio, immediately recognizable from the first opening chord, and paving the way to their present-day touring regimen.

 Guitarist/vocalist Don Barnes said it’s all about maintaining that intensity in their live shows.
 “We never wanted to be one of those bands that had maybe gotten a little soft or complacent over the years.
 We’re a team, and it’s always been kind of an unspoken rule that we don’t slack up, we stack up.
 We go out there every night to win.”